This article is part of The Ascender, the Highrise platform for articles and resources.

 • To maintain a positive work environment and avoid conflict.

-• To improve overall performance and productivity for your team members.
+• Improving overall performance and productivity of the team members

-• To promote a culture of open communication among employees.
+• Promoting a culture of open communication among employees

-• To enable you to address legitimate grievances and correct wayward behavior.
+• Enable you to address legitimate grievances and correct wayward behavior.

 <div id="two">